 Running from May 21st until June 21st are mid-year sales in Southeast Asia.
 Advertisers run promotions and discounts of up to 70% and more on products and services, often trying to rid themselves of old stock for the new season.
 Publishers can prepare for promoting advertisers in Southeast Asia by checking which advertisers will be running promotions (or have run big promotions in the past) and reaching out to them in advance.

 7. Thailand Grand Sale

 Every year in Thailand, the Thailand Grand Sale event takes place around mid-way through the year.
-The sales happen for about a month and will run through June and July in 2021.
+The sales run from mid-June until mid-August.

 Shopping malls, boutiques and special pop-up shops all take part, offering discounts of up to 80%.
 Online sales are very important too and publishers and advertisers should make sure to have their promotions and content ready for consumers as soon as the Thailand Grand Sale starts.

 The Great Singapore Sale is a unique shopping event which takes place in Singapore, but which attracts shoppers globally.
 The main attraction of the sale is that many high-end and world-famous advertisers run significant discounts for a two-month period.